agjs/windows-terminal-config/README.md

 ![Windows Terminal](/assets/images/terminal.png)

-I'm running [WLS](https://learn.microsoft.com/en-us/windows/wsl/install) and all of my services are strictly running in it.
-I'm not running anything natively on Windows, hence, the configuration is mainly based around [WLS](https://learn.microsoft.com/en-us/windows/wsl/install).
+I'm running all of my services inside the [WLS](https://learn.microsoft.com/en-us/windows/wsl/install).
+I'm not running anything natively on Windows.
+While this won't matter much to you, even if you are running e.g. Windows Prompt or Windows Powershell, it's worth mentioning it, as I'm also running Zsh and tmux, which I don't think you can run inside Prompt/Powershell.

 In order for the configuration to work properly, make sure to merge your configuration with mine.
 That means that you shouldn't import the _profiles_ part of the JSON, as they will be different on your computer.
 With that said, I have actually removed _profiles_ from the provided JSON, as what you might have configured on your PC most likely differs completely from my own configuration.